BioinfoSupport/nf-amr/README.md

 # nf-amr

-`nf-amr` is a nextflow pipeline to annotate FASTA assemblies for Antimicrobial Multi-Resistance.
+`nf-amr` is a nextflow pipeline to process genomic sequencing data of Antimicrobial Multi-Resistant bacteria.

 The pipeline: